flowershow/florist/README.md

 - **CSV Handling**: Drag and drop CSV files to render them as interactive tables.
 - **Markdown Output**: Content is serialized to Markdown with frontmatter.

+## Github Editor

+The Github Editor flow allows you to:
+- **Direct Integration**: Log in with your GitHub account to browse organizations and repositories.
+- **Native Markdown**: Edit `README.md` files directly using the rich text interface.
+- **Cloud Storage**: Images and CSV files dropped into the editor are automatically committed to the repository in the same directory as the content.
+- **Portable Content**: Assets are referenced via relative paths, ensuring your repository remains portable and standard-compliant.

 ## Getting Started

 ### Prerequisites